plantarum/flowPloidy/README.md

 ### Development Version

-Bioconductor focuses on stable software, and consequently only releases updates once every 6 months.
-Development on `flowPloidy` is currently (March 2017) proceeding at a faster rate.
-You may install the development version directly from the GitHub repository if you wish to use the latest
+Development on `flowPloidy` is currently (June 2017) in a reasonably stable state, and no major new features are in the works.
+However, if you'd like to install the latest version from the development branch, you can get it directly from the GitHub repository.
-updates:

 ```{r}
 ## Install Bioconductor tools first: